do you get your ideas? Well, I wish I could just go to a store and

 every novel has a dog in it.
 The first dog I got as adult was a very

 stubborn cairn terrier called Flora.
 She lived to be eighteen!
 Poppy,

-except when she steals food!
-For a few years I had Cobi, my parents'
+dog Iíve ever known.
+For a few years I had Cobi, my parents' cocker/bichon.

-cocker/bichon.
 He was an old rascal, but very loveable.
-Our newest dog
+Our current dog is Piper, an

 advice do you have for anyone who wants to be a writer?
 Read, read